 \section{Abstract}

-As AI agents become more autonomous, properly aligning their objectives with human preferences becomes increasingly important.
-We study how effectively an AI agent learns a human principal's preference in choice under risk via \textit{stated} versus \textit{revealed} preferences.
-We conduct an online experiment in which subjects state their preferences through written instructions (``prompts'') and reveal them through choices in a series of binary lottery questions (``data'').
-We find that on average, an AI agent given revealed-preference data predicts subjects' choices more accurately than an AI agent given stated-preference prompts.
-Further analysis suggests that the gap is driven by subjects' difficulty in translating their own preferences into written instructions.
-When given a choice between which information source to give to an AI agent, a large portion of subjects fail to select the more informative one.
-Moreover, when predictions from the two sources conflict, we find that the AI agent aligns more frequently with the prompt, despite its lower accuracy.
-Overall, these results highlight the revealed preference approach as a powerful mechanism for communicating human preferences to AI agents, but its success depends on careful implementation.
+We study how effectively an AI agent aligns with a human principal's choices under risk when given \textit{stated} versus \textit{revealed} preference information.
+We conduct an online experiment in which subjects state their preferences through written instructions (``prompts'') and reveal them through a series of binary lottery choice problems (``data'').
+We find that on average, an AI agent given data predicts subjects' choices more accurately than an AI agent given prompts.
+We attribute this gap to subjects' difficulty in translating their own preferences into written instructions.
+Subjects also misperceive the relative performance of the two agents and delegate to the less accurate agent too often.
+Moreover, providing AI agents with more information does not necessarily improve their performance, since different AI models resolve conflicts between stated and revealed preferences differently.
+Overall, our results highlight revealed preferences as a powerful mechanism for communicating human preferences to AI agents, but their success depends on careful implementation.

 \onehalfspacing